 On the other hand, the Exploit kits are tools that check a system or software for possible vulnerabilities that the Hackers can then try to exploit.

-As the name suggests, Exploit Kits are a collection Exploits i.e. malicious code which is designed to take advantage of the vulnerability.
+As the name suggests, Exploit Kits are a collection Exploits that is malicious code which is designed to take advantage of the vulnerability.

 An Exploit Kit checks a system for a possible vulnerability, and if found, it searches for the Exploit which can be used to take advantage of that vulnerability thus infecting the system.

-You can say it kind of opens the door to the vulnerable system.
-It allows the attacker to inject his malicious code or script into the system.
+The Exploit can be said as a way of getting into the system using the vulnerability.
+It kind of opens the door to the vulnerable system and allows the attacker to inject his malicious code or script into the system.